 George Leonard, an aikido master and writer, described it as long plateaus separated by brief periods of visible improvement.
 You practice for weeks or months with no perceivable progress.
 Then, suddenly, your skill steps up a level.
 Then another long plateau.
 The ratio of plateau time to improvement time is roughly 10:1.
 For every hour of visible progress, there are ten hours of invisible preparation.

 This matters because most people quit during the plateaus.
 They interpret the lack of visible progress as a lack of progress.
-It is not.
-The plateau is where the neurological rewiring happens — the brain is consolidating the skills developed during the previous improvement phase, building the foundation for the next one.
-Deep practice during plateaus is not wasted.
-It is essential.
+It's not.
+The plateau is where the neurological rewiring happens - the brain is consolidating the skills developed during the previous improvement phase, building the foundation for the next one.
+Deep practice during plateaus isn't wasted.
+It's essential.
 The improvements are happening below the level of conscious detection.

 In my experience, across both performance and business domains, the actual timeline to mastery follows a pattern:

-• Year 1: Conscious incompetence.
-You know you are bad and you know why.
+- Year 1: Conscious incompetence.
+You know you're bad and you know why.

-• Years 2-3: Conscious competence.
-You can do it correctly when you are paying attention.
+- Years 2-3: Conscious competence.
+You can do it correctly when you're paying attention.

 That professional at the convention was in year thirty-plus.
 I was in year two.
-The gap was not talent.
+The gap wasn't talent.
 It was time.

 Why This Is Good News for Late Starters

 If mastery takes fifteen to thirty years, then starting at forty puts you in the mastery window at fifty-five to seventy.
-That is not a window that is closing.
-It is a window with decades of productive use.
+That's not a window that's closing.
+It's a window with decades of productive use.

-The “you should have started earlier” argument assumes a fixed endpoint — as if there is a deadline by which mastery must be achieved.
-There is no deadline.
+The “you should have started earlier” argument assumes a fixed endpoint - as if there's a deadline by which mastery must be achieved.
+There's no deadline.
 A sixty-year-old master is still a master.
 A seventy-year-old expert is still an expert.
-The quality of the skill is not diminished by the age at which it was developed.
+The quality of the skill isn't diminished by the age at which it was developed.

-Moreover, late starters bring accumulated advantages from other domains that accelerate the early phases.
-My years of business experience — engineering, key account management, innovation consulting — did not help me with card technique, but they helped enormously with audience psychology, presentation structure, and the discipline of systematic skill development.
-My timeline to competence was shorter than it would have been at twenty because I had relevant meta-skills that a young beginner would not.
+Also, late starters bring accumulated advantages from other domains that accelerate the early phases.
+My years of business experience - engineering, key account management, innovation consulting - didn't help me with card technique, but they helped much with audience psychology, presentation structure, and the discipline of systematic skill development.
+My timeline to competence was shorter than it would have been at twenty because I had relevant meta-skills that a young beginner wouldn't.

-The relevant question is not “how far behind am I?”
+The relevant question isn't “how far behind am I?”
 It is “am I willing to commit to the long apprenticeship?”
 If the answer is yes, the starting age is almost irrelevant.

 The Plateau Protocols